Health Affairs Disability & Health Virtual Symposium

 Project Resources

-Protocol Ethics E-Learning
+Protocol Ethics Toolkit and E-Learning

-Protocol Ethics E-Learning
+Protocol Ethics Toolkit and E-Learning

 The moniker “Protocol Ethics” refers to addressing ethical issues in the design of clinical trials and documenting their rationale in a section of the study protocol easily understood by institutional review boards/research ethics committees.
 Study teams designing and developing clinical trial protocols may benefit from a systematic methodology to ensure that ethical issues have been considered, addressed, and documented appropriately.